fssa-batch3/jaleela.badhurudeen__web_project/README.md

     - Expected Result:
         - The user is redirected to the login page.

-### Login in - completed
-- Scenario 1: Successfully login in to account
-    - Steps:
-        1. Navigate to the login page.
-        2. Enter the required information such as email, and password.
-        3. Click the "login" button.
-    - Expected Result:
-        - The user is redirected to the user profile page.

 ### Profile page - completed
 - Scenario 1:  successfully profile created